 When you start a small business, you’re driven by passion and grit.
 But as your business grows, so do its demands.

-Many entrepreneurs make the mistake of wearing too many hats, seeking to cut expenses by handling their own bookkeeping and financial needs.
+Many entrepreneurs make the mistake of wearing too many hats, seeking to cut expenses by handling their own financial needs.
 These activities are necessary, but they can extinguish your drive and steal attention from the revenue-generating activities at which you excel.

 Outsourcing your financial needs to an accounting firm lets you get your head back in the game and brings a wide array of other benefits as well.